 Ammonium sulfate is mainly used as a fertilizer to alkaline soils.
 The ammonium ion is released in the soil and produces a small amount of acid, reducing the soil’s pH balance while also adding vital nitrogen to plant production.

 Is ammonium sulfate an acid or base?

 The reaction between the sulphuric acid and the ammonium hydroxide produces ammonium sulfate.
 Sulfuric acid is a strong acid and ammonium hydroxide is a weak base.
 Therefore the salt formed by ammonium sulphate is acidic.

 Why is ammonium sulphate not used as fertilizer?

 For alkaline soils, ammonium sulfate is used as a fertilizer because ammonium ion forms small amounts of acid which lowers soil pH.
-Its proper usage controls the pH of alkaline soil and retains sound levels of nitrogen in soil.
+Its proper usage controls the pH of alkaline soil and retains sound levels of nitrogen in the soil.

 Is ammonium oxalate soluble in water?